Nick Butler

+Life

 Butler was educated at Blackpool Grammar School, and graduated in economics from Trinity College, Cambridge.
 He joined the British oil firm BP in 1977, ultimately becoming group vice president for strategy and policy development from 2002 to 2006.

-He is a vice president of the Fabian Society, having been chairman in 1987 and treasurer from 1982 to 2012.
-He is a former chairman of the Young Fabians.
-He was chairman of the Centre for European Reform, which he co-founded with David Miliband from 1994 to 2009, a member of the President's international advisory board at Yale University from 2007 to 2014, and a founder member of British American successor generation project.
-He was a parliamentary candidate for the Labour Party, standing for Lincoln in the 1987 and 1992 general elections.

 He is a member of the advisory board of OMFIF – the organisation of Financial Institutions and Sovereign Wealth Funds.
 He served as non-executive chairman of the energy technology business Agni Inc from 2008 until February 2009.

 He is a vice president of the Hay-on-Wye literary festival and a member and chairman of the executive committee of the Athenaeum.

 He contributes to the Financial Times on energy and power and for the Nikkei Asian Review.

+He is a vice president of the Fabian Society.

 He is married to Rosaleen Hughes and has one daughter.
 They live in Clapham, South London.